sondt28/trello-clone-api/README.md

 ## Features

-* Authentication with JWT and Email validation.
+* Authentication with JWT and Email validation
 * User can create projects (boards) public or private
 * Project can have multi section, they can be moved/renamed/deleted
 * User can add task to a section on a project